undermindexe/grass_manager/README.md

 ### Compatibility

-The program **works on Windows 8+** The system language must be English (For captcha) To work, you additionally need to have an up-to-date Chrome browser installed using the standard path.
+The program **works on Windows 8+** The system language must be English (For captcha) Additionally need to have an up-to-date Chrome browser installed using the standard path.

 ### Install